๐ŸซดPhysical Science

 Kinetic Energy

-• Depends on mass and velocity squared: KE=12mv2KE = \frac{1}{2}mv^2, meaning doubling velocity quadruples the energy
+• Depends on mass and velocity squared: KE=12mv2KE = \frac{1}{2}mv^2.
+Doubling the velocity quadruples the energy, but doubling the mass only doubles it.

 Potential Energy

-• Stored energy due to position or configuration—think of it as energy "waiting" to be released
+• Stored energy due to position or configuration.
+Think of it as energy "waiting" to be released.

 Gravitational Energy